 The project is implemented through partnerships with local experts, Nigerian NGOs and International NGOs.
 The project has several streams of work: community level reintegration, developing community radio stations and media programs, and a trauma healing element.

 Community-level conflict resolution requires more than reintegrating ex-militants.
 To help ensure long-term stability, the project team will build the capacity of communities to resolve communal conflict.
 Through the project's activities, foundations for a stronger civil society will be developed in and among communities - foundations that encourage communities to see amnesty as something that empowers not only ex-militants, but everyone.

-The Tomorrow is A New Day project was designed to support among other activities the establishment of community radios in 6 target communities, to harness the powerful tool that the radio can be to facilitate social change.
+The Tomorrow is A New Day project was designed to support among other activities the establishment of community radios, to harness the powerful tool that the radio can be to facilitate social change.
 However, the Nigerian Government has not begun granting community radio licenses, and it does not appear that the licenses will be granted within the project period.
-Thus, the European Union has been working closely with SFCG and our technical partner, the Institute for Media and Society, to develop an alternative media component that will still give voice to all members of the communities in the Niger Delta, including the historically marginalized, and to address the rumours and misinformation that fuel violence.
+Thus, the project has established Information and Resource Centers (IRCs) that still give voice to all members of the communities in the Niger Delta, including the historically marginalized, and to address the rumours and misinformation that fuel violence.

 The radio dramas developed under this project will help address rumors and misinformation that can fuel violence.
 Through entertaining, balanced and diverse media, the project will provide opportunities for individuals and communities to understand concerns, challenges, and success stories about reintegration and reconciliation.